top of page

 QUICK TIPS FOR A SUCCESSFUL PHILANTHROPY EVENT

 Historically, IFC chapter’s put on some of the most successful and well-known philanthropy events on campus.
-As an IFC, our chapter’s take pride in success if our events and actively seek to improve an event each year.
+Our chapter’s take pride in success in their independent events and actively seek to improve our events each year.
 Events can range from small dinners and online fundraisers to larger events such as sports events or dance marathons.
 We do not have any restrictions on the types of charities a chapter can donate to.
 As each chapter typically nominates its own charity (oftentimes chapters have national affiliations that local chapters adopt), these gifts go to a multitude of causes.
 According to the IGI guidelines, chapters are encouraged to sponsor at least one major philanthropic event per semester.
 In order to maximize the success of these events, we recommend the following:

-• START EARLY: It’s never too early to start and it will take stress off you later
+• START EARLY: It’s never too early to start and it will eliminate future stress

 • Plan for the Unexpected: Think of all the things that could go wrong and what your response would be)